-First you would add a Reference to your "Articles" page type for
+First, you would add a Reference field to your "Articles" page type for

 Related Articles.
 It will link to many articles so it's "One-to-Many" and links back to itself, the "Articles" page type.

-Then, when you edit an Article page, you'll see this new field at the bottom.
+Then, when you edit an Article page, you'll see this new field.

-Adding and removing related articles is as a simple as:
+Adding and removing related articles is as simple as:

 Then, in your API response, you'll have a new